-How can I apply for a transfer?
+How can I apply to study at King's

 You can submit an application through the Universities and Colleges Admissions Service (UCAS).
 The official UCAS deadline of 15 January will also apply for applicants making a transfer application.